-The Clean Energy Regulator calls for applications from manufacturers to update their models listed on the
+The Clean Energy Regulator (the agency) calls for applications from manufacturers to update their models listed on the

 register of solar water heaters on a regular basis.
-As part of this process, the Clean Energy Regulator also assesses applications for new hot water systems to be listed on the register.
+As part of this process, the agency also assesses applications for new hot water systems to be listed on the register.

-Each application round is announced through the Clean Energy Regulator website, and individuals who have
+Each application round is announced through the agency website, and individuals who have

 subscribed to receive emails about the register are also advised via email.

 You can complete the application to include or modify models in the Register of solar water heaters (CER-RET-010) using the